Théâtre des Champs-Élysées: Later history

 The theatre was purchased by Madame Ganna Walska (Mrs. Harold Fowler McCormick) in 1922, although not with the intention of being its manager.
 She stated that she had purchased the nine-year lease from Jacques Hébertot, who would remain the manager.

 In 1923 Louis Jouvet was named director of the smaller Comédie des Champs-Élysées (located upstairs, over the foyer of the main theatre).
 The Comédie stage was the home of Jules Romains' long-running medical satire, Dr. Knock (1923), in which Jouvet played the title role.
 Jouvet also staged Charles Vildrac's Madame Béliard (1925), Bernard Zimmer's Bava the African (1926), Jean Sarment's Leopold the Well-Beloved (1927), and Marcel Achard's Jean of the Moon (1929).
 He is perhaps best known for directing the premier of three of Jean Giraudoux's plays: Siegfried in 1928, Amphitryon 38 in 1929, and Intermezzo in 1933.

+On 4 October 1923, the Théâtre des Champs-Élysées was the site of a spectacular location shoot for Marcel L'Herbier’s film L'Inhumaine.
+More than 2,000 invited guests filled the theatre to play the audience at a fictional concert, while ten cameras recorded their reactions.
+George Antheil performed his own dissonant music to stir up whistles, applause, and protests before Georgette Leblanc appeared on stage.
+Among those present were leading artists and intellectuals of the period, including Erik Satie, Pablo Picasso, James Joyce, Ezra Pound, and the Prince of Monaco.

 On 4 December 1924 the Ballets Suédois production of Francis Picabia's Relâche, described by him as a ballet instantanéist was premiered in the main theatre.
 The music by Erik Satie was conducted by Roger Désormière.
 The ballet included an interlude with a film by René Clair (shot on the roof of the theatre), which was accompanied by Saties's "new and astonishing film score Cinéma."
 At the conclusion of the ballet, Satie took his curtain call in Désormière's car.

 Duran Duran filmed the video for New Moon On Monday here in January 1984.